2025 February 15 MEETING

 Join in-person or via Zoom

 Alyssa Crittenden, is the nutritional anthropologist highlighted in Thor Hansons book, Buzz, The Nature and Necessity of Bees.
+Learn about honey hunters in Tanzania!

-Cybil Preston "Maryland's Apiary Inspector's Report"
+Cybil Preston "Maryland's Apiary Inspector's Report".
+Learn the current bee situation in our area.

 LOCATIONUMBC University of Maryland Baltimore County (link to directions and also a campus map

 BUILDINGInterdisciplinary Life Sciences Building.
+116A

 DAYFebruary 15, 2025

-TIME9AM - 4PM (Doors open at 8 :30 AM)
+TIME9AM - 2PM (Doors open at 8 :30 AM)

 WHENWHATWHO